Program Overview

 Portfolio Requirements

 An integral part of the internship program is the preparation of an internship portfolio describing the internship experience.
-This portfolio must be typed using a software word processing package with all sections and dividers labeled and presented in a three-ring binder..
-Use 12-point Times Roman font with one inch margins.
-Your internship portfolio must include the following:
+This portfolio must be presented in a WORD file with all sections labeled.
+Use 12-point Times Roman font, double spaced with one-inch margins.
+You are required to email the final internship portfolio to your company supervisor for verification and to Professor Scalia for grading.
+The internship portfolio must include the following:

-Cover Page and Title Page: Include student name, company name and address, supervisor's name and title, his/her telephone number, date/semester, and duration of internship experience.
+Internship Title Page: Include the intern's name, company name and address with the company logo, supervisor's name, title and telephone number, semester/year, and the dates of internship experience.

 Section II - Internship Experience: Describe in detail your internship work assignments.
-Discuss the assignment, its frequency, its rationale and the learning experience you received.
-If you were assigned a variety of task, use subheadings and explain each of these assignments.
+Use subheadings to explain each of these assignments.
+Discuss the assignment, its frequency, its rationale, and the learning experience received.
 (5 pages)

-Section III - Log of Internship Activities: Maintain a daily log of internship activities, duties, and tasks that were performed, along with the specific dates and times you worked.
+Section III - Log of Internship Activities: Include a copy of all of the Brightspace posted internship logs that were sent during the semester.
+These daily logs include the internship activities, duties, and tasks that were performed each day, along with the specific dates and times worked.
 For an example of the format of the Daily Internship Log click here.

-Section IV -Timesheets: Include original timesheets, verified and signed by your company supervisor.
-For copies of the timesheets click here.
+Section IV -Timesheets: Include timesheets signed by you and the company supervisor.
+For a copy of a timesheet click here.

 Section V - Internship Company Evaluation: Discuss the strengths and weaknesses of interning with this company.
-What suggestions would you recommend to the company to improve their internship program?
+What suggestions would you recommend the company continue and what areas need improvement?
 (3 pages)

-Section VII - Internship Activities Documentation: Include documentation of the activities that you performed during your internship experience.
-Include tangible items that relate to the learning objectives addressed in the Learning Agreement.
-Documentation may include: copies of special projects/assignments that were completed, letters/memos written, survey analysis conducted, photographs of activities organized, etc.
+Section VII - Internship Activities Documentation: Include documentation of the activities you performed during the internship experience.
+These tangible items may include: copies of special projects/assignments that were completed, letters/memos written, survey analysis conducted, meeting agendas attended, photographs of activities organized, etc. This documentation can be scanned in a WORD file or a PDF.
+Do not submit any company information that is confidential in nature.
+Always ask your supervisor first if materials can be read by an outsider.

-* Your internship portfolio must be completed and submitted after the required 150 hours are completed or at the final evaluation session at the end of the semester (date to be announced).
-Examples of past internship portfolios are available for review in my office- Chase Hall 335 and can be used as a guide in the preparation of your internship documentation.
+Submit your final internship portfolio to Professor Scalia (scalialm@buffalostate.edu) for grading after the required 135 hours are completed or during the last week of the semester.
+If additional time is needed to complete the required internship hours, contact Professor Scalia.
+Examples of past internship portfolios are available for review and can be used as a guide in preparing your internship portfolio.

 Internship Grading

-A satisfactory (S) or unsatisfactory (U) grade will be awarded at the completion of the internship experience.
-If you fail to meet the stated requirements you will not pass the course.
+A letter grade will be awarded at the completion of the internship experience.
+If you fail to meet the stated requirements, you will not pass this course.

 ADDITIONAL NOTES: